-The Neuer Markt, or New Market, is today regarded as the most attractive square in Potsdam, the capital city of the federal state of Brandenburg.
-It is one of the best-preserved Baroque squares in Europe, most of its houses dating back to the 18th century.
+The Neuer Markt, or New Market, is regarded as one of the most attractive squares in Potsdam, the capital city of the federal state of Brandenburg, and one of the best-preserved Baroque ensembles in Europe.
+Most of its buildings date back to the 18th century.

 Features and categories:

 The above entry is a service of TMB Tourismus Marketing Brandenburg GmbH.
 For content changes please contact Potsdam Marketing and Service GmbH.